industrial-edge/wincc-unified-on-IE/docs/further_engineering_workflows.md

 The IIH Essentials user interface opens.

-### Step 2: Verify that the HMI Runtime connector is available
+### Step 2: Verify the HmiRuntime connector

 In IIH Essentials, open **Connectors** from the left-side navigation.

-Check that the **HMI Runtime** connector is available.
+Select **HmiRuntime** and verify the following states:

+* **State:** Active
+* **Connection:** Connected

-The HMI Runtime connector is used to access WinCC Unified Runtime data from IIH Essentials.
-In the Industrial Information Hub documentation, this connector is described as the **HMIRuntime connector (Open Pipe Path)**.
-It is based on SIMATIC HMI WinCC Unified Open Pipe and allows communication with WinCC Unified Runtime using variables and alarms.
+The connector is labeled **HmiRuntime** in IIH Essentials.
+In the Industrial Information Hub documentation, it is described as the **HMIRuntime connector (Open Pipe Path)**.

+The connector is based on SIMATIC HMI WinCC Unified Open Pipe and provides access to WinCC Unified Runtime variables and alarms from IIH Essentials.

 For additional information about the connector concept in Industrial Information Hub, refer to: